parraser/videogame_project/doc/sprint 0/PB.md

 Priority: 4

-Point Estimate:
+Point Estimate: 8

+Dependencies: 11

 -----------------------------

 #### User Story 14

- (Dependent on 13)
-As a general player,	I want a variety of different Sudden Death hazards based on chosen map so that each map is interesting and provides a challenge should the time limit ends up finishing.
+As a casual player,	I want a variety of different Sudden Death hazards based on chosen map so that each map is interesting and provides a challenge should the time limit ends up finishing.

 Conditions of Satisfaction:
   * The time limit must be properly set up in all modes and stages.